molikto/mlang/README.md

          * *Cubical Type Theory: a constructive interpretation of the univalence axiom*
          * *On Higher Inductive Types in Cubical Type Theory*
          * *Higher inductive types in cubical computational type theory*
-         * *Syntax and Models of Cartesian Cubical Type Theory*
 * implementation
     * the type checker is written in a bidirectional way, some reference is
          * *A simple type-theoretic language: Mini-TT*